-EPA found that unmanaged systems such as coastal wetlands, parks, and forests "maybe unable to adapt guickly to rapid warming."
+EPA found that unmanaged systems such as coastal wetlands, parks, and forests "may be unable to adapt quickly to rapid warming."
 Effects could include a reduced range for many tree species, changes in forest composition, a decline in cold-water fish and shellfish (although some warm-water species could benefit), an increase in species extinction, loss of coastal wetlands, and an increase in salinization of estuaries.
 Such impacts could begin in 30 to 80 years.
 Climate changes may heighten the effects of other stresses (such as pollution, increased radiation accompanying stratospheric ozone depletion, pests and pathogens, and fire).
 For example, climate-induced stress may make large regions of forests more susceptible to other stresses, such as fire, pests, disease outbreaks, wind damage, and air pollution.
 Changes in forest species and productivity could lead to secondary effects such as increased soil runoff and erosion, reduced aquifer recharge, reduced biodiversity, and changes in wildlife habitat and recreational opportunities.
 Species extinctions could increase (and biological diversity could decline), especially in areas where roads, agriculture, and urban development block or restrict migration pathways or habitat, and in areas that harbor heat-or drought-sensitive species.
 Some forested land could become grassland.
-As communities and ecosystems are displaced by climate change, it may be necessary to expand scientific knowledge on the practice of ecosystem restoration, so that communities can be rebuilt in degraded sites or relocated to new areas where they have not existed in the past (94) (see also vol. 2, boxes 4-A and 5-M).
+As communities and ecosystems are displaced by climate change, it may be necessary to expand scientific knowledge on the practice of ecosystem restoration, so that Communities can be rebuilt in degraded sites or relocated to new areas where they have not existed in the past (94) (see also vol. 2, boxes 4-A and 5-M).

 Overall, EPA found that managed systems such as water resources and agriculture are more capable than natural systems of withstanding climate change.
 However, problems may still arise as humans attempt to adapt to the changes to these systems brought about by climate change.
 Agricultural yields might be reduced, but productivity could shift northward so that overall production could probably meet domestic needs, with some possible reductions in exports.
 Farmers might have to change their practices, such as beginning or increasing irrigation, which might increase conflicts over water use.
-If climate change leads to reduced stream flows, water quality may suffer because less water will be available for diluting or flushing pollutants and dissipating heat; these
+If climate change leads to reduced stream flows, water quality may suffer because less water will be available for diluting or flushing pollutants and dissipating heat;these changes could affect fish and wildlife populations.
+The effects on agriculture might vary considerably over regions, with declines, for example, in crop acreage in the Great Plains potentially offset by increased acreage in the Great Lakes States.

-1 Ail three reports were based on the assumption that there would be no major changes in climate variability.
+1 All three reports were based on the assumption that there would be no major changes in climate variability.